 - XenMobile synchronizes Active Directory users and groups on demand using a dynamic connection to the LDAP server.

 - If a user is part of a group that is not mapped in XenMobile, that user cannot enroll.
-Likewise, if a user is a member of multiple groups, XenMobile will only categorize the user as being in the groups mapped to XenMobile.
+Likewise, if a user is a member of multiple groups, XenMobile categorizes the user as only in the groups mapped to XenMobile.

-- In order to make MDM enrollment mandatory, you must set the Enrollment Required option to True in Server Properties in the XenMobile console.
+- To make MDM enrollment mandatory, you must set the Enrollment Required option to True in Server Properties in the XenMobile console.
 For details, see Server Properties.

 - You can delete a user group from a XenMobile delivery group by deleting the entry in the SQL Server database, under dbo.userlistgrps.
 Caution: Before you perform this action, create a backup of XenMobile and the database.

 You can group users according to the owner of a users’ device.
 Device ownership includes corporate-owned devices and user-owned devices, also known as bring your own device (BYOD).
 You can control how BYOD devices connect to your network in two places in the XenMobile console: in the deployment rules for each resource type and through server properties on the Settings page.
 For details about deployment rules, see Configuring Deployment Rules in the XenMobile documentation.
 For details about server properties, see Server Properties.

 You can require all BYOD users to accept corporate management of their devices before they can access apps.
 Or, you can give users access to corporate apps without also managing their devices.